igochemat/git_lesson/README.md

 This note (aka commit) can be multiple line long.
 Git is a version control system that prevents us from having the "final doc" problem. git is version control system that prevents us from having the "final doc" problem.
+This is a commit that I am not aware of, or one that I have forgotten about.